murshidazher/terraform-jenkins/README.md

 AMI ids are specific to regions so we cant use the same ami id for all regions.
 So add all the regions and mapping ami in the variables.

 Next, we need to create a route table and add NATs instance to the route table.
+Read this [doc](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/route_table_association).

 ### Configure NAT Instance - Security Group

+We have to secure NATS instances using security groups.

 ## EC2 Instances, ELB and IAM Roles - InProgress